tomer1812/DiscreteTimeSurvivalPenalization/README_b.md

 1. Open the file.

-2. Ensure parameters are set as desired, particularly the `OUTPUT_DIR`.
+2. Ensure parameters are set as desired, particularly the output directory or output filename.

 3. Save and exit.